nlpsuge/FrontendLearning/frontend-js/js-array/readme-js-array.md

 [How to Check if a JavaScript Array is Empty or Not with .length](https://www.freecodecamp.org/news/check-if-javascript-array-is-empty-or-not-with-length/)

-> How to Check if a JavaScript Array is Empty or Not with .length
 ```js
 if (!Array.isArray(array) || !array.length) {
     console.log('Empty array');